Delivery Driver Performance Evaluation: Top Delivery Metrics You Must Consider

 1. Spotting strengths and weaknesses

-Measuring different key performance indicators can help you spot the strengths and the weaknesses of your drivers.
+Measuring different key performance indicators can help you spot your drivers’ strengths and weaknesses.
 It can help you strategize the best possible ways to improve their low points and help them deliver higher productivity during their work hours.

 Evaluation can help paint a more comprehensive picture of the on-ground workforce and help you figure out the right touchpoints where you can channel their strengths for your business success.